webyonet/react-native-android-location-services-dialog-box/README.md

             showDialog: true, // false => Opens the Location access page directly
             openLocationServices: true, // false => Directly catch method is called if location services are turned off
             preventOutSideTouch: false, //true => To prevent the location services window from closing when it is clicked outside
-            preventBackClick: false //true => To prevent the location services popup from closing when it is clicked back button
+            preventBackClick: false, //true => To prevent the location services popup from closing when it is clicked back button
+            providerListener: true // true ==> Trigger "locationProviderStatusChange" listener when the location state changes
         }).catch(error => error);

         return Object.is(check.status, "enabled");
+    }

+    componentWillUnmount() {
+        LocationServicesDialogBox.stopListener(); // Stop the "locationProviderStatusChange" listener
     }
 }
 ```